vipul2802/o365hq.com/content/services/Full Cutover G Suite to Office 365 Migration.md

 +++

-*Note that if you only need mailbox migration, you should order IMAP migration from G Suite to Office 365.*
+*Note that if you only need mailbox migration, you should order IMAP migration from G Suite to Microsoft 365.*

 This migration occurs with the help of a special utility that allows us to move any amount of mail data, calendars, and other information in the shortest time, avoiding possible errors during manual data transfer.

-Our objective is to provide a plan and design a way to migrate to Office 365, including email, contacts, calendars, tasks, files, and data.
-The project will be considered successful when all user data is fully migrated from Gmail and Google Drive to the Office 365 tenant.
+Our objective is to provide a plan and design a way to migrate to Microsoft 365, including email, contacts, calendars, tasks, files, and data.
+The project will be considered successful when all user data is fully migrated from Gmail and Google Drive to the Microsoft 365 tenant.

 ### IT Partner responsibilities

 1. Gather information and verify the original G Suite
-2. Configure the destination Office 365 tenant
+2. Configure the destination Microsoft 365 tenant
 3. Create and configure users
 4. License assignment
 5. Create and configure a migration plan